Healthy gums, happy life

 Gum Disease Treatment in Leeds

-Gum disease is surprisingly common and is often under-diagnosed.
-It is estimated that 50 to 90 per cent of the adult population has some degree of gum disease in the UK.
-It can cause swollen gums, ulcers and bleeding when brushing.
+Gum disease can cause swollen gums, ulcers and bleeding when brushing.
 For something that can be prevented with due care, it is shocking that so many people are unaware of the dangers of this condition.
 Recent evidence suggests gum disease can be linked to blood clotting, heart disease and strokes.
-A healthy set of gums are pink and firm, keeping teeth anchored in place.
+A healthy set of gums is pink and firm, keeping teeth anchored in place.
 They should not bleed when you touch them or brush your teeth.
 A good Oral hygiene routine will ensure that this is maintained.

 Noticeable features of gum disease are:

-If such symptoms are recognised early, input from a dentist or hygienist can help stop gum disease progression, before it has started to cause any real damage.
-By allowing gum disease to fester and develop, gum disease can cause a smile to deteriorate rapidly.
-Gum problems is something we look out for routinely and is one of the many things we check for during routine ‘Check up’s.’
-Scaling’s are used to routinely to remove gum irritants such as plaque and calculus which contribute to and exacerbate gum problems.
 We take gum problems seriously; as such we have an in-house resident hygienist who is very highly regarded by those who have seen her.
 She helps treat and maintain people regarding their gums.
-Initially, going to the hygienist may be questioned by some people but once they have seen what she does, the only question they ask is ‘when do want to see me next?’
+Initially, going to the hygienist may be questioned by some people but once they have seen what she does, the only question they ask is ‘When do they want to see me next?’

 The usual alert to gum disease is bleeding gums after you brush or floss your teeth and/or red or swollen gums.
 This is the first stage of gum disease and is called gingivitis.
 If gingivitis is left untreated then the disease may progress and affect the tissues within the mouth and the jaw bone.